isc-projects/kea/doc/sphinx/arm/ddns.rst

       };
       :

-By default, the TSIG Key list is empty:
+By default, the TSIG key list is empty:

 ::